-8.3 Previous Reports - Edit Dx
+8.5 Previous Reports - Edit Dx

-Clicking the "Edit Dx" button will present a patient report selection window, see Figure 8.1 above.
-Selecting a patient will next display the Edit Dx window, see Section 7.3 Edit Dx above.
-The Initial Findings and Clinical diagnosis or notes may be entered.
+Clicking the "Edit Dx" button will present the Select Patient report window, see Figure 8.1 above.
+Selecting a patient record will next display the associated report PDF and the Edit Dx window, see Section 7.3 Edit Dx above.
+The Initial Findings and Clinical diagnosis or notes may be entered or edited.
+False postitive findings of atrial fibrillation or ventricular tachycardia can be deleted.
+And, the status of the findings (Normal, Borderline, Abnormal) can be set.
+See Section 7.3 above.
+Clicking "Update" will update the PDF with the specified changes.
+The Software will return to the Select Patient window for confirming additional patient reports.